 We endorse the implementation and promotion of ethical business practices to protect workers from being abused and exploited.
 The GRP Group is committed to preventing slavery and human trafficking in its corporate activities and to ensuring that its supply chains are free from slavery and human trafficking.

-However, employees responsible for managing suppliers and others involved with the GRP Group are responsible for ensuring that our values and ideals are upheld.
+Employees responsible for managing suppliers and other firms involved with the GRP Group ensure that our values and ideals are upheld in third parties.
 GRP continues to review its supply chain in line with identifiable risks and ensure this information is shared within the Group.
 We continue to ensure that our contracts include appropriate protections and serious violations by suppliers would lead to the termination of the business relationship.

 GRP operates a number of policies that mitigate the risk of modern slavery and set out steps to be taken to prevent slavery and human trafficking in its operations.

 - Employee Code of Conduct